 - Healthcare settings are most vulnerable to Klebsiella infections due to the nature of procedures that allow easy access of bacteria into the body.
 Patients who are on ventilators, catheters, or surgery wounds are highly prone to catching this deadly infection.

 - K. pneumoniae utilizes a variety of virulence factors, especially capsule polysaccharide, lipopolysaccharide, fimbriae, outer membrane proteins and determinants for iron acquisition and nitrogen source utilization, for survival and immune evasion during infection.

 - Pathogenic strains associated with the upper respiratory tract are usually heavily encapsulated.
 Many pathogenic strains possess fimbriae, which act as adhesins and a virulence factor that permits colonization of mucosal surfaces.
 The capsule also serves as a virulence factor by inhibiting phagocytosis.

 - Pathogenic features of Klebsiella-induced pneumonia include cell death associated with bacterial replication, avoidance of phagocytosis by phagocytes, and the attenuation of host defense responses, chiefly the production of antimicrobial factors.

-- It causes a small proportion (~1%) of bacterial pneumonia.
+- It causes 11.8% of all hospital-acquired pneumonia in the world.
 K. pneumoniae can produce extensive hemorrhagic necrotizing consolidation of the lung.